 Next Steps on Moving to the UK.

-Now you have the visa basics down and a savings plan the next steps will cover before you arrive in the UK.
+Now you have the visa basics down and a savings plan the next steps things to organise before you move to the UK.
+Find out more by clicking the link here.